v.je - A <100mb Minimal web development virtual machine

 To remove the need for provisioning I build a box with all the relevant packages already installed and configured.
 I installed NGINX, PHP, MariaDB, PHPUnit and Composer rather than having them downloaded and installed as part of the provisioning process.
 This significantly speeds up the time it takes for the

 vagrant up command to execute the first time.

 I used Arch Linux as a base as it's incredbily minimal and you can choose which packages are installed with a fair amount of control.
 Yes, it's not a typical web server distro but it works well for this case.

-With NGINX, PHP, MariaDB, Git, Composer and PHPUnit installed (along with all their dependencies), the box is a 225mb download.
-On disk, it's just under 700mb extracted.
-For comparison, at the time of writing, the latest version of Laravel Homestead (v5.2.0) with the same virtualbox provider is a 1.5gb download, a full 1.25 gigabytes more!
+With NGINX, PHP, MariaDB, Composer and PHPUnit installed (along with all their dependencies), the box is a 97mb download.
+On disk, it's just under 200mb extracted.
+For comparison, at the time of writing, the latest version of Laravel Homestead (v5.2.0) with the same virtualbox provider is a 1.5gb download (and over 2gb on disk!), a full 1.25 gigabytes more to download!
 And that's before any provisioning has taken place!

 Here's a few tricks I used to keep the footprint low: